 History of OSA

 Operación San Andrés fulfills the vision of Houston cardiologist Dr. Luis A. Campos and his wife, Ruth.
 OSA’s first mission trip to Peru in 2003 had approximately 16 participants including doctors, dentists, nurses, and other volunteers.
 In 2005, OSA purchased property in Collique where an “OSA House” and sports complex have been built.
 This site is the base from which the ongoing medical, educational, nutritional, and spiritual ministry takes place.
 OSA’s ministry partners include South Main Baptist Church, Tallowood Baptist Church, The Cooperative Baptist Fellowship, and Buckner International.
 OSA was granted 501(c)(3) “tax exempt status” in 2006.
 In 2008, Christopher and Jessica Rose moved from Houston to Collique where they lived in the OSA-House while serving as full time missionaries for OSA until May, 2011.
-Since August, 2011, Kees and Elizabett Abbring serve as full time missionaries for OSA.
+From August 2011 until December 2014, Kees and Elizabett Abbring served as full time missionaries for OSA.
 A more complete history of OSA appears on the History page. .

 *For information on OSA mission trips, contact us via the form on this page.